ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     ->maxItems(3)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `minItems()` and `maxItems()` methods also accept a function to dynamically calculate them.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the select action objects

 This field uses action objects for easy customization of buttons within it.
 You can customize these buttons by passing a function to an action registration method.
 The function has access to the `$action` object, which you can use to [customize it](../../actions/trigger-button) or [customize its modal](../../actions/modals).
 The following methods are available to customize the actions: